Mid-South Gifted Academy

 Students at Mid-South Gifted Academy take part in mastery-based learning and work toward goals specified on their personalized learning plans.
 They are assessed informally and formally to determine what they can do or create with what they learn.
 Data is tracked and shared with parents weekly.
-Individualized narrative reports and self-reflections are shared with parents on a quarterly basis.
-Each child uses the following to track progress:
+Individualized narrative reports and self-reflections are shared with parents at the end of each semester.
+Students use the following to track progress:

 - a badge system to track mastery and progression of skills